 A machine room-less elevator, also known as an MRL elevator, is a type of elevator that does not need a separate room for machinery.
-Instead, machine room-less elevators use a traction system.
-This system includes a motor, brake, and ropes or belts to lift and lower the car.
-This system allows the machinery to be within the hoist-way or the elevator car shaft.
+Machine room-less elevators use a traction system, allowing the machinery to be within the hoist-way or the elevator car shaft.
 It offers a lot of building design and layout flexibility since it does not need a machine room.

-The critical components of an MRL elevator include the hoist-way, car, and controls.
+The critical components of a machine room-less elevator include the hoist-way, car, and controls.
 The hoist-way is the shaft that contains the elevator car and is made of steel or concrete.
 The car is the enclosure that carries the passengers, and the controls are the systems that regulate the operation of the elevator.
-In various applications, you can use MRL elevators for passenger, freight, and service elevators.
+In various applications, you can use it for passenger, freight, and service elevators.

-Some of the main benefits of using a machine room less elevator include the following:
+Some of the main benefits include the following:

-MRL elevators are more cost-effective to install than traditional elevators.
-With MRL, you do not need to construct a separate machine room.
-This system can make MRL elevators more attractive if you want to save on construction costs.
+Machine room-less elevators are more cost-effective to install.
+This system can make elevators more attractive if you want to save on construction costs.

 Longer Lifespan and Lower Maintenance Costs